brettsiani/Secure-Shell-Scripting/README.md

 SSH Guide

-This is the SSH Guide I use to practice
+This is the SSH cheatsheet I use for my guide.